WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Format:
 `Cancel` (Cancels the visit with a resulting failure)
 `Cancel with [Failure|Success|'<Custom Feedback>']` (Cancels the visit with specific feedback)

+---
+#### Switching

+Format:
+`Switch with <Target>`

+Does a thief switch with another player.
+- Target: A target specifying who to switch with

 ## Host Information